-When we talk about the benefits of the ancient Solfeggio frequencies, we often talk in terms of their spiritual, psychological, and other non-material effects.
+When we talk about the benefits of the Solfeggio frequencies, we often talk in terms of their spiritual, psychological, and other non-material effects.
 But some tones, most notably 528 Hz, have physical, biological significance too.

-How 528 Hz Affects Water & Our DNA
+How 528 Hz Affects Water

 With just four hours of exposure, they were able to reduce the amount of oil and grease in a section of ocean from 7 parts per million to just 1 parts per million.

-And water, specifically water clustered in the form of a six-sided or hexagonal shape, is incredibly important to the structure and health of our DNA.
+Water, specifically water clustered in the form of a six-sided or hexagonal shape, is incredibly important to the structure and health of our DNA.

-These clusters are smaller and better able to move through DNA’s membrane than normal water molecules, which makes them better at removing impurities.
+These clusters are smaller and better able to move through DNA membrane than normal water molecules, which makes them better at removing impurities.

 This makes sense when we consider the law of vibration, which states that all matter and molecules are constantly moving and vibrating.